rontarrant/gtkDcoding/docs/_posts/2019-02-05-0007-button-release-and-reorganizing-the-code.md

 ---
-title: 0007 – Button Release & Reorganizing the Code
+topic: button
 layout: post
 description: How to use a GTK Button's onRelease signal - a D language tutorial.
 author: Ron Tarrant

 ---

-## 0007 – Button Release & Reorganizing the Code
+# 0007 – Button Release & Reorganizing the Code

 We’ll be making small but significant changes to the code this time around.
 The last time we looked at buttons, ([Post 0004](http://gtkdcoding.com/2019/01/25/0004-oop-button.html)) we built everything from within the `main()` function.
 Further, we used the `onClicked` signal to get our button to do something.